VA Aid and Attendance Benefit

-If a veteran can prove their medical care expenses in a period up to a year prior to the month for which they will have received the first pension, they can receive the retroactive benefit for that period.
+If a veteran can prove their medical care expenses in a period up to a year before the month for which they will have received the first pension, they can receive the retroactive benefit for that period.

 For example: if a veteran receives their first pension for the month of January 2019, they can receive the retroactive benefits pension for a period up to January 2018.

 A veteran is eligible for the retroactive benefits pension only if they had already been granted the regular pension, and if they have proof that they had needed assistance in everyday functioning (ADL’s) before they started receiving the pension.

 A&A loans are available to pay for care while waiting for your Aid and Attendance benefits to be processed by the VA.